janpsegers/Organ-pipes/README.md

 5) generate the svg output using the generator class.

+the labium should be tappered

-give it a try for a single pipe. it will calculate the pipe dimensions a generate an svg file of the different parts.
+give it a try for a single pipe. it will calculate the pipe dimensions and generate an svg file of the different parts. the design is such that the front and back are between the side (see picture)

+version 5 5 adds the possibilty to get a csv with sizes only.
+If you choose the parts table  the wanted parts can be checked.
+        round tuning handle is implemented. it suggests a ball on a round stem. so you can add the diameter of the stem that will be cut in the stopper.

 ![image](https://github.com/user-attachments/assets/bc0eb312-dbde-4a97-9ea7-4813434669a5)